Depending on your circumstances you may be eligible to apply for a type of leave subsidy paid by the Ministry of Social Development (MSD).

-Leave payments for self-isolation as a result of COVID-19 (novel coronavirus) are available to businesses, contractors and self-employed workers who satisfy the eligibility criteria and are prevented from working.
+Leave payments for self-isolation as a result of COVID-19 are available to businesses, contractors and self-employed workers who satisfy the eligibility criteria and are prevented from working.
+From 27 March 2020, the original Leave Subsidy Scheme was absorbed into the Wage Subsidy Scheme.
+However, there is another type of leave payment for essential workers.
 Further information on these subsidies and applications for a self-isolation leave subsidy on behalf of an affected employee are available on the Work and Income website.

 This subsidy does not affect any leave entitlements that are owed and is not available for those who are able to work from home during their period of self-isolation and be paid normally by their employer.

 Self-isolation leave subsidies should be passed onto the employee by the employer and processed as part of the employee's normal wages.
 All deductions (such as PAYE, KiwiSaver, or child support) should be made as normal.
-The employer will not be liable to income tax or GST on the subsidy received from the Ministry of Social Development and will not be entitled to an income tax deduction for wages paid out of the wage subsidy.
+The employer is not liable to income tax or GST on the subsidy received from the Ministry of Social Development and is not entitled to an income tax deduction for wages paid out of the subsidy.

 Example: Burger & Co Ltd